 About our Collections

 Since its founding in 1935, Tacoma Art Museum has focused on the art and artists of the Northwest in both its exhibitions and collecting.
 A key goal in the museum’s strategic plan is to build the premier collection of Northwest art and be a leader in the preservation and scholarship of the region’s visual arts.
-The museum’s rich collection now includes about 4500 artworks, 3000 of which are by Northwest artists or related to the region.
+The museum’s rich collection now includes over 5,000 artworks, about 3,000 of which are by Northwest artists or related to the region.
 They range across all media and span from the 19th century to the present.